We all know the sensation of being low on gas.

 Relief Valve Malfunction

-If you remember from earlier, the relief valve is not a complex component, consisting of just a piston, a spring, and a plug.
-It protects the engine from damage caused by high pressure and regulates the flow of oil through the block.
+If you remember from earlier, the relief valve is not a complicated component, consisting of just a piston, a spring, and a plug.
+It protects the engine from damage caused by high pressure and controls the flow of oil through the block.

 How do you know if the relief valve is the issue?